 If you can’t get to a meeting or connect with your sponsor, journaling about your feelings is a great way to get them out of your head in a safe way.
 Journaling can help you prioritize your feelings and spot triggers.
 The physical act of writing down your feelings and concerns can redirect spiraling thought patterns.
 Moreover, regular journaling lets you track any patterns that you may want to bring up to your sponsor or therapist.

-Sometimes the best thing you can do when you’re dealing with stress in sobriety is just get outdoors.
+Sometimes the best thing you can do when you’re dealing with stress in sobriety is just getting outdoors.
 By physically removing yourself from triggers and stressors, you can temporarily reduce the temptation to use.
 As an added bonus, sunlight has been shown to help improve serotonin levels — helping to lessen anxiety symptoms.
 Taking a relaxed stroll, gardening, or bike ride can boost self-esteem, improve your sleep patterns, and improve focus.

 There have been countless studies that have documented the benefits of meditation.
 Meditation has been proved to reduce anxiety, ease stress, and promote emotional stress.
 By getting into a regular meditation practice, you can set the mental groundwork to handle stress.
 Furthermore, meditation allows you to turn inward and identify triggers and safely identify self-defeating thoughts and feelings that may be hurting your sobriety.